GuillermoMtnz8/PkReconstructions/README.md

 In '**cobaya_likelihood_Original_Guada.ipynb**' the file cobaya_likelihood.ipynb is given in the original version that GCH send to me.

 '**Monopole&Likelihood_CAMB.ipynb**' is an example of a working monopole and likelihood in a notebook.

+Also in this repository we include an aplication to a J-PAS Forecast, in the folder **J-PAS_Forecast**